francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 traefik          LoadBalancer   10.43.91.219   165.232.155.5   80:30753/TCP,443:31662/TCP   6h7m
 ```

+Other Kubernetes distributions may not include a load balancer at all,
+as they presume you will be running the cluster on a private network,
+with traffic routed from the public internet by a separate external load balancer.

+With our single-node setup, we do not need to configure an external load balancer.
+We can simply point our DNS records at the single public IP of the node.

 ### 0.2.
 An HTTP Application Deployed With a Kubernetes Service Resource

 In [Part 1](/resources/infra-ops/kubernetes-software-deployment-1/) we deployed the